Gated InAs quantum dots embedded in surface acoustic wave cavities for low-noise optomechanics: Sample Structure and Fabrication Process

 The layer structure of the substrate is shown in Fig S1, with cross sections A and B corresponding to the horizontal and vertical dashed lines shown in Fig 1a in the main text.
 All components of the vertical structure (except for the top metal layers) are grown by molecular beam epitaxy (MBE).
 It consists of a distributed Bragg reflector (DBR) below, formed by 22 pairs of AlAs/GaAs layers, for improved photon collection efficiency.
 The n-doped GaAs (GaAs:Si) layer is 46 nm thick and located 360 nm below the surface.
 The InAs quantum dots (QDs) are located 30nm above the n-doed GaAs, at the antinode of the field in the weak cavity formed by the DBR and the thin Au film on top.
 A 40 nm layer of AlAs/GaAs superlattice is located near the surface to block current flow between the two gates of the Schottky diode (“Current-blocker”).

+The substrate used in this work is grown by molecular beam epitaxy (MBE), with layer structures described in supplemental information.
 The MBE-grown wafer is then processed for the combined gated QD and SAW device.
 First, the SAW DBR (mirror) trenches are defined by electron beam lithography (EBL) and etched by reactive-ion etching (RIE).
 Then, ohmic contacts to the n-doped GaAs layer are made by etching vias around the SAW resonators down to approximately 100 nm above the GaAs:Si layer, and then depositing approximately 400 nm of Ni/AuGe/Ni/Au by electron-beam evaporation.
-The metals are thermally annealed in forming gas (95\% N2 and 5\% H2) at 420 C for 1 minute for optimum contact resistance.
+The metals are thermally annealed in forming gas (95\% Ar and 5\% H2) at 420 C for 1 minute for optimum contact resistance.
 To finish the Schottky diode structure, a thin layer of Ti/Au (3 nm/7 nm) is evaporated inside the acoustic resonator region, along with a thick layer of Ti/Au (10 nm/250 nm) outside the resonator region to connect to large wirebond pads.
 In the next step, the n-doped layer is etched away everywhere outside the SAW resonator region so that the on-chip microwave coplanar waveguides (CPWs) and wirebond pads are unaffected by the doped layer.
 The CPW traces are then defined by photo-lithography and lifted-off with 450nm of Ti/Au.
 The thickness of the CPW metal is chosen to be thicker than the etched depth so that it is connected across the step.
 Finally, 20 nm of either Au or Al are deposited to fabricate the IDTs.
 The IDT structure is defined by EBL and then formed using a lift off process.
-We used Au IDTs for measurements shown in Figs. 2a-c and Al IDTs for measurements shown in all other figures.
+We used Au IDTs for measurements shown in Fig. 2a-c and Al IDTs for measurements shown in all other figures.